-3. Insert Locking Set Screw down the center of Counter Torque Tube, ensure driver is fully buried into the Set Screw which is evident when black line is buried into the tube (Figures 7 & 8).
+3. Ensure driver is fully buried into the Set Screw which is evident when black line is no longer visible.
+(Figures 8 & 9).

-- 4. Turn Locking Set Screw clock-wise until Torque Limiting Handle pops. - 5.
-Repeat for all Screw Housings.
+4. Turn Locking Set Screw clock-wise until Torque Limiting Handle clicks once.
+Repeated clicks are not necessary.

-NOTE:
+5. Repeat for all Screw Housings.

-4.5mm - 9.0mm require 90 IN/LBS Final Locking Torque.
+-Locking Torque is directly marked on all Torque Limiters.
+Use the required Torque Limiter as follows: 4.5mm - 9.0mm require 90 IN/LBS Final Locking Torque.

 9.5mm & 10.5mm require 110 IN/LBS Final Locking Torque.